Why Your E-commerce Conversion Rate Optimisation Isn't Hitting the Bottom Line

-Throughout the digital ecosystem a common optimisation and growth strategy dominates: by encouraging behaviours strongly associated with revenue (adds to cart, reviews engagement, reduce bounce rates etc.) investments in experimentation can deliver commercial results through incremental improvements to user engagement and progress through the funnel
+Throughout digital organisations a common optimisation and growth strategy dominates: by encouraging behaviours associated with revenue (adds to cart, reviews engagement, reduced bounce rates etc.) investments in experimentation can deliver commercial results through incremental improvements to user engagement and progress through the funnel.

 The result is a frustrating challenge for digital leads: investment in optimisation and experimentation programmes drive more people to click, more people to engage and fewer people to abandon… but no more people buy.
 In some cases, conversion rates from add-to-basket to purchase even decline, creating the illusion that performance has worsened.